alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 We don't need complicated climate models to get a rough idea of each method;
 even if we are off by 100% we will know if our solution should more or less work.
 Of course, we should go with the complicated models before investing real money in the idea.
+Also it is a good idea to check with independent sources whenever possible.
-Plus, this process of estimation is a big part of the fun!
+But this process of estimation is a big part of the fun!

 So let's begin.